-SeaWeb and Diversified Communications are accepting proposals to present at the SeaWeb Seafood Summit, June 5-7, 2017, in Seattle, WA – USA.
-Seafood Industry professionals, NGOs, government agencies, scientists, members of academic institutions, media, finance executives, seafood industry professionals, retailers, foodservice professionals, buyers and distributors are encouraged to submit conference program proposals that meet the requirements stated below.
+SeaWeb and Diversified Communications are accepting proposals to present at the SeaWeb Seafood Summit, 19-21 June 2018 in Barcelona, Spain.
+Seafood industry professionals, NGOs, government agencies, retailers, foodservice professionals, scientists, members of academic institutions, media, finance executives, buyers and distributors are encouraged to submit conference program proposals that meet the requirements stated below.

-Our goal is to deliver valuable sessions for Summit attendees that contribute to lasting change in the seafood industry.
-This year’s program will do this by focusing on identifying key trends impacting sustainable seafood, assessing the broader context in which we operate, and offering different perspectives on the success, challenges, and future of sustainable seafood.
-We encourage dialogue around the following topics:
+The goal of the Summit is to deliver valuable sessions for attendees that contribute to lasting change in the seafood industry.
+This edition’s program will do this by identifying key global trends impacting sustainable seafood, assessing the broader context in which organizations operate and offering different perspectives on the successes, challenges and future of sustainable seafood.

 Proposals will be chosen based on the quality of information presented, including:

-Proposals and Posters containing commercial or promotional content will not be accepted.
+*Proposals containing commercial or promotional content will not be accepted*

 For more information, please contact: